MillerGregor/rne-cross-platform-example/README.md

 ## A React Native Elements example app for android, iOS, and web that shares a single codebase.

-"Write once, run anywhere" - React, React Native, and React Native Web provide a foundation for building truly cross-platform applications.
+### "Write once, run anywhere... including UI"

+React, React Native, and React Native Web provide a foundation for building truly cross-platform applications.

-React Native Elements, originally created for React Native, now supports react-native-web, allowing developers to implement UIs once, for all platforms.
+React Native Elements, originally created for React Native, also supports react-native-web, allowing developers to implement UIs once, for all platforms.

 Current mobile devices have blurred the lines between mobile, web, and desktop.
 Mobile UI designs must account for the same sizing freedoms as a desktop web browser.
-React Native Elements allows use of single UI library.
+React Native Elements allows use of single UI component library.

 ### Details: